-- More PL in all areas of the curriculum - A whole school explicit literacy/ numeracy program - More support when dealing with difficult behaviours - A need for greater Leadership support (due to Teaching Principal) - An understanding that we can work through issues; - · More opportunity for skills sharing with colleagues; - More PL to understand the APS and new accreditation process - Time to work on a better transition from Kindy to Class 1 - A more sustainable workload
+- More PL in all areas of the curriculum - A whole school explicit literacy/ numeracy that is sequential and systematic. - A more effective Parent Code of Conduct - More support on the ground, when dealing with difficult behaviours - A need for greater Leadership support in order to have the time to work through issues daily (due to Teaching Principal) - A breakdown of how to write programs and Scope and Sequence to comply to NESA registration process. - More opportunity for skills sharing with colleagues; - More PL to understand the APS and new accreditation process - More PL with local Indigenous Elders - Working with Bullying and Harassment issues/ incidents/ codes of conduct within the school - A more sustainable workload - How to gain more appreciation from parents and families - Clothing Policy - How to improve student's learning abilities and self discipline